Khateeb-Urrahman/TalkMe/README.md

 - 👥 **Friend Management**: Add friends, send requests, and manage connections
 - 🟢 **Online Status**: See when your friends are online
 - 🌙 **Dark/Light Theme**: Toggle between dark and light modes
-- 📱 **Responsive Design**: Works on mobile, tablet, and desktop
-- 🔍 **User Search**: Find and connect with other users
-- 🔔 **Push Notifications**: Receive browser notifications for messages and calls even when the app is closed

 ## Tech Stack